e-n-f/datamaps/README.md

 <dl>
 <dt>-A ... <i>dir zoom minlat minlon maxlat maxlon</i></dt>
 <dd>Instead of rendering a single tile (zoom/x/y), the invocation format changes
-to render the set of tiles covering the specified bounding box as a single image.</dd>
+to render the specified bounding box as a single image.</dd>

 <dt>-f <i>dir</i></dt>
 <dd>Also read input from <i>dir</i> in addition to the file in the main arguments.